 ESP Play recently carried out some research with Liverpool John Moores University about childhood obesity.
 They found that in a child’s PE lesson at school 68% is spent stationary.
 I think that is ridiculously high, especially when PE lessons aren’t that long or regular.
 I know the school Lucas is meant to be going to in September take exercise seriously and really encourage it for both the children’s physical and mental wellbeing.
 They encourage children to keep wellies and trainers at school so they can go on a daily walk, whatever the weather.
 There are also so many extra curricular activities that he can join such as football, tennis, tag rugby, dance, cross country, hockey, cricket, judo, fencing, gymnastics, dance, multi sports, gardening and archery!
-I love the variety that is offered to help children find an active activity that they like and will want to pursue.
+I love the variety that is offered to help children find an active activity that they like and will want to pursue as well

 We are currently exploring the Dordogne in France and Lucas has been really enjoying the outdoor play equipment we have been finding in various villages.
 We have seen how much his confidence has grown, navigating his way through obstacles and wooden climbing frames.